nandoflorestan/kerno/README.rst

   business rules).
 Really, only your Repository object can use the session.

-Using Mundi
+Using Kerno
 ~~~~~~~~~~~

-If you wish to adopt the Clean Architecture, then Mundi can help you.
+If you wish to adopt the Clean Architecture, then Kerno can help you.
 Here is how.

 Startup time and request time
 =============================

-Mundi computes some things at startup and keeps the result in a "global" object
+Kerno computes some things at startup and keeps the result in a "global" object
-which is an instance of the Mundi class.
+which is an instance of the Kerno class.
 This instance is initialized with
 the app's settings and utilities (strategies) are registered on it.
 Then it is used on each request to obtain globals.
 Each request consists of a call to an Action.